Special Issue: ‘Europe’s Transition to Sustainability: Actors, Approaches and Policies’

 The International Spectator, Volume 56, Issue 3 (2021)

-Authors: Rosa Fernandez, Jonas J. Schoenefeld, Thomas Hoerber & Sebastian Oberthür
+Guest Editors: Rosa Fernandez, Jonas J. Schoenefeld, Thomas Hoerber & Sebastian Oberthür

 In 2019, the European Commission launched the European Green Deal (EGD) as a strategic framework for policy development to achieve the aims of the Paris Agreement and the United Nations (UN) 2030 Agenda for Sustainable Development.
 The EGD offers an opportunity to reflect on the complexity of achieving long-term sustainability through enhanced public action in a number of relevant EU policy areas.
 Amidst a plethora of policy challenges (such as the refugee crisis or Brexit and Covid-19), this Special Issue uses the new context created by the EGD to engage in the debate on key topics related to this transition towards sustainability.
 The EGD may become the extension of ecological modernisation, where environmental protection became a perceived chance rather than a cost.
 By delivering the EGD, the EU may put its action and money behind this idea.